‘Profoundly unjust’: Reactions to court overturning Weinstein’s conviction

 After his 2020 criminal trial in New York, a civil trial awarded $17m to dozens of other women who had accused Weinstein of abuse.
 In 2022, he was also convicted of rape in California and jailed for 16 years.

-Here is some of the reaction to Thursday’s decision:
+Here are some of the reactions to Thursday’s decision:

 Arthur Aidala, Weinstein’s defence lawyer